wuxc/pywin32doc/md/PyCOleClientItem.md

   - [GetInPlaceWindow](PyCOleClientItem.md#pycoleclientitemgetinplacewindow)

-    Obtains the window in which the item has been opened for in-place editing.&nbsp;
+    Obtains the window in which the item has been opened for in-place editing\.&nbsp;

   - [GetItemState](PyCOleClientItem.md#pycoleclientitemgetitemstate)